Katalyst99/Algo-in-C/README.md

 ## 55.Validate Binary Search Tree:
 * This algorithm proves to be quite useful in real-world applications.
 For example, In compiler design, the algo is used for syntax checking and semantic analysis.

+## 56.Recover Binary Search Tree:
+* This algorithm proves to be quite useful in real-world applications where a BST has been corrupted due to the values of two nodes being swapped by mistake.
+The algo allows one to fix the BST and restore its original structure without changing the overall arrangement of the nodes.